ankrutik/notes/aws/solutions_arch_cert/notes.md

 Databases; **io1** API; <=64K IOPS

 *The maximum IOPS and throughput are **guaranteed** only on Instances built on the **Nitro System provisioned with more than 32,000 IOPS**.
 Other instances guarantee up to 32,000 IOPS only.*

+As per AWS SLA if the instance is attached to an EBS-Optimized instance, then the Provisioned IOPS volumes are designed to **deliver within 10% of the provisioned IOPS performance 99.9% of the time** in a given year.
+Thus, if the user has created a volume of 1000 IOPS, the user will get a minimum 900 IOPS 99.9% time of the year.

 ### Throughput Optimised HDD - st1